SuperRockyCat/workramp-featureflag-example/README.md

 # LaunchDarkly Node Server SDK Feature Flag Example

+## **What is it?**
+*A sample Node app built using the LaunchDarkly Node Server SDK and Express, meant to demonstrate a LaunchDarkly Feature Flag*

 ## **What does it do?**

 *Prints the feature flag value to the browser window*